We incubate - We accelerate - We advocate

-"To help transform the lives of grieving youth and communities throughout the United States"
+we help transform the lives of grieving youth and communities across the United States

-Alex Cares for Grieving Youth®, a creator of innovative initiatives and partnerships is a non profit incubator and accelerator.
-We partner with people and organizations with ideas that ignite transformative social change in the area of childhood loss and grief and youth development.
+Alex Cares Inc., a creator of innovative initiatives and partnerships is a non profit incubator and accelerator.
+We partner with people and organizations with ideas that ignite transformative social change in the area of childhood loss and youth development.
 We have a demonstrated commitment to diversity, equity and inclusion, especially along lines of race and gender.

 Alex Cares Inc. is a non profit tax exempt charitable foundation and is an approved 501(c)(3) organization under the Internal Revenue Code.
 All contributions are tax-deductible.